 Nurse-Family Partnership® is a relationship-based program that partners highly-trained professional nurses with vulnerable first-time mothers and their babies.
 The program transforms lives through improved pregnancy outcomes, promotion of child health and development, and the encouragement of economic self-sufficiency for families.
-Invest in Kids selected Nurse-Family Partnership® as our first program because of its life-changing impact for mothers and babies, demonstrated through long-term, rigorous scientific research.

-- Long-term program duration
+- Long-term program duration (over 2 years).